 In 2019 I booked a one-way ticket to Indonesia.
 I had been an emergency room nurse for 12 years, and I needed a break.
 I spent three months teaching English from my computer on a beach in Bali.
 It was the best thing I have ever done for myself.

-I have lived in Las Vegas for 10 years.
 I am originally from Massachusetts.
-I grew up in a really small town where everyone knew you and your business.
-I do have to say, I love my small town.
-I miss all my friends and family everyday, but I don’t think I will ever go back except to visit.
+I grew up in a tiny town where everyone knew you and your business.
+I do have to say; I love my small town.
+I miss all my friends and family every day, but I don’t think I will ever go back except to visit.

-I tell people I moved to Vegas during my quarter life crisis.
+I have lived in Las Vegas off and on for 11 years.
+I tell people I moved to Vegas during my quarter-life crisis.
 I was 24.
-I realized I didn’t want to get married and have kids like the rest of friends.
-I was sick of running into ex-boyfriends and the drama that came along with those type of things.
-I had a friend, who had recently moved to Vegas dare me to come.
-I moved 3 months later.
+I realized I didn’t want to get married and have kids like the rest of my friends.
+I was sick of running into ex-boyfriends and the drama that came along with those types of things.
+I had a friend who had recently moved to Vegas dare me to come.
+I left Massachusetts 3 months later.

 After my first year and a half in Vegas, I realized I needed to take a break (most people only last three days, so I did pretty well).
 I missed the snow and found a job working at a small hospital in Colorado.
 It was only for the ski season.
 Since then, I have spent most of my winters in Colorado and summers traveling and living in Vegas.
 I have friends who are now family and a supportive boyfriend who understands that I get restless staying in one place for too long.